 There is no doubt that Cloud Computing is one trend that is growing among businesses and the digital world of today.
 Even though the term seems to be obvious, not too many have a clear idea of what it means (and much less what PaaS and IaaS means), but the reality is that we are using it in simple things such as the updating of our Facebook status.

-Beyond its benefits (flexibility, automatization, document control, security, and a friendly environment, among others), companies should be aware how this impacts them, especially if they are hiring a custom development software.
-(This might be interesting: How do you select your technological partner?
-Key points to make the right decision).
+Beyond its benefits (flexibility, automatization, document control, security, and a friendly environment, among others), companies should be aware of how this impacts them, especially if they are hiring a custom development software.

 Let’s look at the three main categories of Cloud Computing that exist and how they are used within organizations: